-Voices should be natural and full and cymbals should be

-detailed and articulate yet not bright and piercing, pianos should have a nice transient characteristic and deep tonal registers.
-This will give you clues on how to get closer to these ideal virtues.
+Voices should be natural and full, cymbals should be detailed and articulate yet not bright and piercing, pianos should have a nice transient characteristic and deep tonal registers as well.
+If you cannot attain these virtues, read the section on Room Acoustics (pages 8-9).
+This will give you clues on how to get closer to those ideal virtues.